ozanj/rclass/lectures/lecture7/lecture7.md

 1. Since mutating joins keep all variables in `x` and `y`, you may want to keep only specific variables in `x` and/or `y` as a prior step to joining
     - Make sure that non-key variables from tables have different names; if duplicate names exist, the default is to CHECK ON DEFAULT

-Overcoming join problems when they do arise
+## Overcoming join problems when they do arise

 - Identify which observations don't match
     - `anti_join()` is your friend here
 - Investigate the reasons taht observations don't match
-    - Investigating joins is a craft that takes some practice getting good at.
+    - Investigating joins is a craft that takes some practice getting good at; this is essentially an exercise in exploratory data analysis for the purpose of data quality
     - First, you have to _care_ about data quality
     - Identifying causes for non-matches usually involves consulting data documentation for both tables and performing basic descriptive statistics (e.g., frequency tables) on specific variables that documentation suggests may be relevant for whether obs match or not

-SOMETHING TO CHECK?
+STUFF FOR PATRICIA TO CHECK
 - WHAT IF KEY VARIABLE IS STRING IN ONE TABLE AND NUMERIC IN ANOTHER TABLE?
+THIS IS A PROBLEM IN STATA.
+IS IT A PROBLEM IN R?

+POTENTIAL THING FOR PATRICIA TO ADD:

-[OWN: WHAT THIS LECTURE IS MISSING IS WALKING STUDENTS THROUGH INVESTIGATION OF WHY OBS DON'T MATCH; EITHER ADD THIS TO THE LECTURE OR MAKE THIS A BIG PART OF THE PROBLEM SET AND QUESTIONS YOU ASK WILL WALK THEM THROUGH STEPS OF A MERGING INVESTIGATION]
+- [OWN: WHAT THIS LECTURE IS MISSING IS WALKING STUDENTS THROUGH INVESTIGATION OF WHY OBS DON'T MATCH; EITHER ADD THIS TO THE LECTURE OR MAKE THIS A BIG PART OF THE PROBLEM SET AND QUESTIONS YOU ASK WILL WALK THEM THROUGH STEPS OF A MERGING INVESTIGATION]
+- PATRICIA, DO YOU THINK THIS WOULD BE USEFUL AND WOULD YOU LIKE TO ADD THIS?

 # Appending/stacking data